-All students pictures will be taken early in the school year.
+All students' pictures will be taken early in the school year.
 These pictures are used for the yearbook.
 The purchase of the pictures is optional.
 Several packages are available at various prices.
 Preschoolers may also have pictures taken at this time.
-Pictures are scheduled for September 17.
-Preschool will be taken at 8:00 a.m.
-K-11 will start around 8:30 a.m.